SAP-archive/teched2021-DAT262/exercises/ex5/README.md

 # Exercise 5 - Vessel Routes

 In this exercise, we make use of the HANA Graph engine to find suitable routes for cargo ships.
 The graph engine operates on networks, represented by vertices and edges.
-Since there is no "street network" on lake Michigan, we will use the AIS data to generate a network - think of it as a set of edges on which ships travel.
+Since there is no "street network" on lake Michigan, we will use the AIS data to generate a network - think of it as a set of edges on which ships usually travel.
 We then will find a least-cost path from Menominee to Chicago for a cargo ship.
 At last, we will simulate a blockage - we will "disrupt" the network and calculate an alternative route.

 ## Generate a Network for Path Finding<a name="subex1"></a>